Sergey80/scala-samples/README.md

      - delete "make" from there
      - then click on "+" and add select SBT and select "compile" option
      - click OK to close the "Edit Configuration" window
  4. Now click "Starter" again in the toolbar panel.
-Now it use SBT for this particular case / class to run.
+Now every time when you click on press CTRL+SHIFT+F10, it starts using SBT to compile and launch this particular file / class.. well Object.
    (firs time it's going to take some time.
 But next time - it will compile and launch it much faster)